bitforce/Algorithms/README.md

 obscure literature to implement, run, and study.

 ###### Structure
----
-This project contains the following directories...
+This project contains the following directories in the follow formats...

 Usage
 ---